Kitware/vtk-book/VTKBook/12Chapter12.md

   <figcaption style="color:blue"><b>Figure 12-1</b>.
 A CT slice through a human head.</figcaption>
 </figure>

 This case study deals with CT data.
 Computed tomography measures the attenuation of X-rays as they pass through the body.
-A CT image consists of levels of gray that vary from black (for air), to gray (for soft tissue), to white (for bone). **Figure 12-1** shows a CT cross section through a head.
+A CT image consists of levels of gray that vary from black (for air), to gray (for soft tissue), to white (for bone). {ref}`Figure 12-1 <Figure-12-1>` shows a CT cross section through a head.
 This slice is taken perpendicular to the spine approximately through the middle of the ears.
 The gray boundary around the head clearly shows the ears and bridge of the nose.
 The dark regions on the interior of the slice are the nasal passages and ear canals.
 The bright areas are bone.
 This study contains 93 such slices, spaced 1.5 mm apart.
 Each slice has $256*^2$ pixels spaced 0.8 mm apart with 12 bits of gray level.

 Our challenge is to take this gray scale data (over 12 megabytes) and convert it into information that will aid the surgeon.
 Fortunately, our visualization toolkit has just the right techniques.
 We will use isocontouring techniques to extract the skin and bone surfaces and display orthogonal cross-sections to put the isosurface in context.
 From experience we know that a density value of 500 will define the air/skin boundary, and a value of 1150 will define the soft tissue/bone boundary.
 In VTK terminology, medical imaging slice data is image data.
 Recall from Chapter 5 that for image data, the topology and geometry of the data is implicitly known, requiring only dimensions, an origin, and the data spacing.